Wt 4.11.1

 This page lists the instructions for building and installing Wt on Windows.
 It is organized in 3 sections:

 Wt for Windows uses the built-in web server connector or the ISAPI connector.
 The fastcgi connector is not supported.
 The built-in web server is more convenient during development and is easier to setup than the ISAPI connector.
 It is also designed for production environments, where it is often used in combination with a reverse proxy server.
 To use the built-in server, you have to link your projects against libwt and libwthttp.
-To use the ISAPI connector, you have to link to libwtisapi instead of libwthttp.
+To use the ISAPI connector, you have to link against libwtisapi instead of libwthttp.

 The prebuilt binaries for Visual Studio include all necessary and optional dependencies, and enable all features of Wt and can be downloaded from the releases page on GitHub.